cycy96/Scratch_project/README.md

     INVALID
 ➤ Lab 1
 <br>
-🔹 Wrote a program in C to calculate the number of years required for the llama population to grow from the start size to the end size.
+🔹 Wrote a program in C to calculate the number of years required for the llama population to grow from the start size to the end size. (population.c)

     $ ./population
     Start size: 100